-- Residuals below 7 clicks or less on the rising plate meter (under 1500 kgDM/ha using
+- residuals below seven clicks or less on the rising plate meter (under 1500 kgDM/ha using the winter formula)

-The immediate milk response is unlikely to fully cover the cost, but if feeding results in maintaining more cows in milk when it does rain the returns can be significant.
+Note: The immediate milk response is unlikely to fully cover the cost, but if feeding results in maintaining more cows in milk when it does rain.

 A profitable return from supplements will depend on:

-- The quality of the supplement – higher energy and protein makes it more affordable
+- quality supplement – higher energy and protein makes it more affordable

-- The ability to store and feed the supplement without high levels of wastage
+- the ability to store and feed the supplement without high wastage levels

-However, not all feeds are the same in how much protein and fat they will produce for the same MS response and there are differences in the amount of supplement required for BCS gain in dry cows.
-The Supplement price calculator takes these factors into account.
+Note: Not all feeds are the same in how much protein and fat they will produce for the same MS response, there are differences in the supplement amount required for BCS gain in dry cows.
+The Supplement Price Calculator takes these factors into account.

-Although this has little effect on feed requirements, moving to once-a-day (OAD) or three times in two days can take the pressure off cows and staff, as well as give managers more time to plan and manage.
+Although this has little affect on feed requirements, moving to once-a-day (OAD) or three times in two days can take the pressure off cows and staff as well as give managers more time to plan and manage.

-For more information see Once a day milking.
+For more information see the OAD milking section.